Car Leasing FAQs

-This means how many months upfront you can pay as ‘deposit’ on your choice of car lease.
-So if you were looking at leasing a car for £199.99 per month and the deal states that the initial rental/deposit is six months you would pay £1,199.94 upfront outside of any additional fees.
+This means how many months upfront you can pay as you initial rental on your choice of car lease.
+So if you were looking at leasing a car for £199.99 per month and the deal states that the initial rental is six months you would pay £1,199.94 in the first month, outside of any additional fees.

 Is there a mileage limit on a car lease?